dime-worldbank/moz-proirri-savings/README.md

 ##  Code Process
 The name of the do-files, which are run by the principal script `MAIN_proirri.do`, corresponds to the `.tex` or `.png` file to be created in the output folder, with the exception of `tab03-4,A04-6-hh_multiple_hypothesis_testing.do` and `tabA11-12-hh_multiple_hypothesis_testing_controls.do`.
 The latter do-files estimate the program impact on secondary outcomes from household survey data, such as mechanization use and ownership, credit, input use and other costs.
-These variables were not part of our pre-analysis plan for the experiment filed in the [AEA RCT Registry](https://www.socialscienceregistry.org/trials/937) as "Group Interventions for Agricultural Transformation in Mozambique" (RCT ID: AEARCTR-0000937) </a> <a rel="license" href="https://github.com/dime-worldbank/moz-proirri-savings/blob/master/Christian_etal_2015_PAP.bib" title="cite"><font color="orange">[BibTeX]</font></a>, and therefore we adjust the p-values for family-wise error rate using the free step-down procedure by Westfall and Young (1993).
+These variables were not part of our pre-analysis plan for the experiment filed in the [AEA RCT Registry](https://www.socialscienceregistry.org/trials/937) as "Group Interventions for Agricultural Transformation in Mozambique" (RCT ID: AEARCTR-0000937) [[BibTeX]]("https://github.com/dime-worldbank/moz-proirri-savings/blob/master/Christian_etal_2015_PAP.bib), and therefore we adjust the p-values for family-wise error rate using the free step-down procedure by Westfall and Young (1993).

 All do-files use the final dataset, `PROIRRI Financial Literacy - Savings paper data.dta`.
 All tables and figures were included &ndash; without further editing &ndash; in the TeX document containing the current version of the paper.